TUDelft-books/CSBB-textbook/book/Quarter2/Week2_5.md

 ### Group

-Write an outline of data analysis method section of your paper.
+Write an outline of the data analysis method section of your paper.
 How will you analyse your data?

 ### Individual